 With heightened awareness around higher education data security and privacy risks, Relf is often asked about how to prevent cyberattacks.
 He notes that while colleges and universities are clearly concerned about the rise in higher ed data breaches, he worries there is a misperception that an institution needs only software to protect its data.

-“Data security is everyone’s job and the most protected companies meet security goals through fostering good employee habits system-wide,” Relf said.
+“Data security is everyone’s job,” Relf says.
+“The most protected organizations meet security goals through fostering good employee habits system-wide.”

-Relf underscored that an organization’s first line of defense is its employees.
-Following is a short list of basic actions any company can require of its employees in order to prevent breaches.
+With this in mind, below is a short list of basic actions any college or university can require of its employees and students in order to help prevent breaches.

 - Change passwords at least every six months.